RashCodes/RashCodes/README.md

 - 👋 Hello World

-- Trainee as Front-End developer + Responsibilities included During my Internship ||
-Implementation FrontEnd Part by React.JS with a developer team & Creating the UI Design for all projects at the company using Figma Tool.

 - My name is Mohamed Rashad.
-I am a fresh graduate with a Bachelor of Computer Science (Hons) in Software Engineering, with 1.5 years of experience in HTML, CSS, JavaScript, Bootstrap 5, and skills in CSS FlexBox / CSS Grid.
-[React.js], and skills in Components / Hooks / Routes.
-UI Design using Figma, and skills in prototype tool.
-I currently reside in Malaysia.
-I have a unique perspective and I am creatively inclined, which helps me develop innovative solutions and be an effective web developer.
-I have the ability to find solutions to any issues that may arise.
+Fresh graduate with a Bachelor of Computer Science (Hons) in Software Engineering, Junior Frontend Developer with 1 year of experience in HTML5, CSS, JavaScript, Bootstrap 5, Material UI, and an expert in CSS FlexBox / CSS Grid Layout. an expert in ReactJS with styled and cleaned components for future use, hooks, and routes. an expert in UI design using Figma with skills in prototyping tools.

-- Seeking an opportunity as Front-End Developer || UI Designer ~ Exspert in Figma Tool.

-- 📱 I built my Final year Project (FYP) by using Java language and assisted by Firebase Database, to Implement the Mobile Application "PR-Speedy Pickup" with proper Documentation.
+- I built my Final year Project (FYP) by using Java language and assisted by Firebase Database, to Implement the Mobile Application "PR-Speedy Pickup" with proper Documentation.

 - 📫 How to reach me! via Email.: "mrashad905@gmail.com" via WhatsApp.: "+601121251990"

 <!---